 - Better understanding of their section of the NFCT

 If you have a section that is close to your home, near and dear to your heart, or you just want to help maintain this beautiful resource, contact Noah Pollock to get involved.
 Sections up for “adoption” include:

 - Missisquoi River (Richford-East Berkshire): Maintaining the Davis Park Access and kiosk, the Doe Campsite, and the East Berkshire landing.

-- Lake Memphramagog (Perkin’s Landing to Canada border): monitoring condition of our kiosk in Newport and the Eagle Point Campsite
+- Lake Memphremagog (Perkin’s Landing to Canada border): monitoring condition of our kiosk in Newport and the Eagle Point Campsite.

-- Nulhegan River (Nulhegan Pond-Wenlock): Maintaining the Clyde Pond to Nulhegan Pond carry, and the Wenlock crossing access, monitoring conditions of portage trail signs
+- Nulhegan River (Nulhegan Pond-Wenlock): Maintaining the Clyde Pond to Nulhegan Pond carry, and the Wenlock crossing access, clearing down trees.